LAC-Tech/dmt/readme.md

 I hated it:
 - test files use un-declared global functions
-- required an external library to do assertions
-- over-complicated
+- needs a separate binary to run tests
-- the browser output did not refresh after code had been built
+- couldn't refresh the browser after bundling

 I wanted to create something that was declarative, minmalist, unobtrusive, and got the job done.